synesthesia/site2019/content/post/2019/2019-07-05-lesson-from-history/index.md

 {{< tweet 1146408406829412352 >}}

-and the academice, diplomat and author Dr Jennifer Cassidy:
+and the academic, diplomat and author Dr Jennifer Cassidy:

 {{< tweet 1146112460828631040 >}}